 The Big Island of Hawaii has been formed by five volcanoes, two of which are considered active and are part of Volcanoes National Park: Kilauea, which makes up much of the park, has been actively erupting since 1983.
-Mauna Loa, which also lies in the park, had not erupted since 1984 before it began again in November 2022.
+Mauna Loa, which also lies in the park, had not erupted since 1984 before it erupted in November 2022.
 Keeping tabs on NPS alerts is key in times of active eruptions.

-WHERE TO STAY: 4 Best Hawaii Resorts That Are (Almost) All-Inclusive
+WHERE TO STAY: 6 Best Hawaii Resorts That Are (Almost) All-Inclusive

-A Family Guide to Hawaii Volcanoes National Park
+A Guide to Hawaii Volcanoes National Park

-First and foremost, active lava flow isn’t the only aspect of Volcanoes National Park that you can’t predict; the fog, vog (volcanic fog or unclear air), mist, and rain move through without much predictability.
+Seeing active lava flow isn’t the only aspect of Volcanoes National Park that you can’t predict; the fog, vog (volcanic fog or unclear air), mist, and rain move through without much predictability.
 The National Weather Service may anticipate 30 percent chance of rain in the morning on a day you spend soaked to the core all day (I’ve experienced this more than once).

 NO PASSPORT NEEDED: 12 Best Beach Resorts in the U.S. for Families